 As with any other technological solution, tracking mobile IT assets across a distributed environment takes a solid understanding of both modern IT inventory management technologies and a commitment to processes designed for a distributed environment.

-There are substantial technologies available today to help with your IT inventory management of distributed and often mobile IT assets; combine them with the right process improvements and the most modern IT inventory management solutions will soon be helping you improve your IT inventory management in your own unique operational environment.
+There are substantial technologies available today to help with your management of distributed and often mobile IT assets; combine them with the right process improvements and the most modern IT inventory management solutions will help you improve processes in your own unique operational environment.